simongravelle/simongravelle.github.io/README.md

 # Hugo template for my [personal page](https://simongravelle.github.io/)

-Simple academic template thqt is easy to deploy on Github page, and relatively easy to customise furthermore using css.
+Simple academic template that is easy to deploy on Github page, and relatively easy to customise furthermore using css.

 Feel free to use, here is the [live](https://simongravelle.github.io/) version.